Oilers general manager Peter Chiarelli admitted the Edmonton Oilers traded away the best player in today’s Taylor Hall for Adam Larsson deal.

 - I heard many suggest Chiarelli was trading from a position of weakness because everyone knew he needed a RD.
 Weren’t the Devils in the same position, looking for a proven offensive player?
 Chiarelli chose to make this trade, because he recognized the need to improve defensively.
 It was a risk, but I don’t buy the notion he was the only one in a position of weakness.

 - I don’t agree with the suggestion Chiarelli had to address the blueline and because of Connor McDavid and the other forwards sacrificing Hall to improve the D corps was a necessity.
 It is true they needed to improve the blueline, but this was a very risky move.
 I’m not sure he had to make it now, but I understand the urgency to improve his blueline instead of doing nothing, but replacing Hall will not be easy.
+I’d say it will be almost impossible to find a left-winger who can drive a line like Hall.

 - Hall can drive his own line.
 He doesn’t need to play with McDavid to produce points or create scoring chances.
 Milan Lucic (who we expect will sign a contract on Friday) offers a unique skillset, but he’s not a driver of a line.
 He’ll likely play with McDavid, and have success, but Hall’s departure means Leon Draisaitl or Ryan Nugent-Hopkins will have to drive the second line.
 Maybe they are ready, but again, that is based on hope, not a guarantee like Hall.